WNEP-TV: Out-of-market coverage

 WNEP was carried for many years on the two cable providers in the Lehigh Valley until it was declared part of the Philadelphia (WPVI) market in January 2013.
 From then on both Service Electric and RCN decided to drop WNEP due to the inability to broadcast duplicate programming from two ABC affiliates.
 Many viewers in the Lehigh Valley now rely on an over-the-air signal from WNEP-TV's Allentown translator.

+In New York State, WNEP is carried on Charter Spectrum in Highland Lake in Sullivan County, which are part of the New York City market.